 Using The Right Brush

 A paint brush is your most important tool for painting.
 You are only going to get a great result if you are going to use the right tools for any project.
 Painting is no exception, either.
 I highly recommend Wooster Brush Q3211-2 Shortcut Angle Sash Paintbrush, 2-Inches.
-This little brush is an amazing tool to have as it will give you perfect stroke every time you apply paint on a dresser or anything you are painting.
+This little brush is an amazing tool to have as it will give you a perfect stroke every time you apply paint on a dresser or anything you are painting.
 It is one of the must-have tools for painters.

 A Pro Tip: No matter what, start painting with the grain.
 Use your brush strokes with the grain in long strokes.
 You can get an idea about this once you look at the furniture.
 If you run your brush against the grain, you will see that the brush will not run as smooth as it’s supposed to.